autodistill/autodistill-codet/README.md

 When the `predict()` function runs, the output will also be verbose.
 You can ignore the output printed to the console that appears when you call `predict()`.

-You can only predict classes in the LVIS dataset.
-You can see a list of these classes in the `lvis_classes.txt` file in the [autodistill-codet GitHub repository](https://github.com/autodistill/autodistill-codet).
+You can only predict classes in the LVIS vocabulary.
+You can see a list of supported classes in the `class_names.json` file in the [autodistill-codet GitHub repository](https://github.com/autodistill/autodistill-codet).

 Use the code snippet below to get started: